hiro-sun/vscode-emacs/README.md

 - Add redo operation C-x z
 - Fix incorrect column moving after using C-a and C-e

+These commands and bug fixes were coding by kpping.
+Thanks. :)

 0.0.5
 - Change the processing of C-u, C-h.
 - Change the processing of C-x C-f, C-x C-w, C-x C-s.